Lachlan-Mayne/english-notes/Peter/Human Resources.md

 	- Employers (Employer Association)
 	- Governments
 - When employer has dispute with most/all employees it results in an industrial dispute, or a strike

+**HR wants to minimise workplace disputes rather than dealing with them because disputes:**
+- Affect quality of work
+- Increas